MomoDeve/MSL/README.md

 # MSL
-MSL is a dynamic-type OOP programming language for personal usage
+MSL is a dynamic-type OOP general-purpose programming language

 This project is a pure-C/C++ compiler for MSL, and VM for running it